Features

 PUBLISH.md, the pii-guard CI job.

 Situational example.
-You graduate a strategy into an engine skill but leave a real hostname in an example.
+You graduate a lesson into an engine skill but leave a real hostname in an example.
 The PII guard fails CI on the push, naming the file and line, before it can become part of the public engine.

 Permission allowlist & secrets refresh